jamiemoore/jamie.so/content/page/resume.md

 ## Career Goal

-Contribute to an organisation by designing and developing their continuous delivery systems and cloud engineering patterns.
+Contribute to an organisation by working with engineers to design and develop their continuous delivery systems and cloud engineering patterns.

 ## Skills and Experience
 * I have worked as a Software/Systems/DevOps Engineer for over twenty years.
 In that time, I have designed, built and maintained a wide variety of computer systems.